-c.
-Reassure the person making the disclosure that what they have reported will be handled appropriately.
+d.
+Reassure the person making the disclosure that what they have reported will be handled appropriately and confidentially.
+However, this may involve sharing information on a 'need to know' basis with other agencies.

-Adapted from Headway UK Resource Bank Policy - Review: August 2025 August 2023 d.
+e.
 Keep questions to the minimum required to understand what is being reported.
 Avoid the person making the disclosure feeling that they are the subject of an interrogation.

-e.
-Identify any immediate health and safety concerns.
+f.
+Identify any immediate health and safety concerns, and contact emergency services if required.